-The entry of Deutsche into the crowded retail space is likely to have a knock-on impact on the existing providers.
-However, at the moment the spreads that Deutsche says will be on dbFX look wide in comparison with those on other platforms.
-The marketing manager at one said that he was in some ways surprised that Deutsche had decided to step into the space but that in other aspects what surprised him more was that it had taken so long for the big players to target the sector.
+The entry of Deutsche into the already fairly crowded retail space is bound to have an impact on the existing providers.
+The marketing manager at one says that he is in some ways surprised that Deutsche has decided to step into the space, but even more surprised that it has taken so long for the big players to target the sector.

 “It’ll be interesting to see how it will manage the business from a compliance point of view, what spreads it will quote and the level of margining it will require,” he says.
 “It’s hard at the moment to make a snap assessment on the impact it will have on our business.